General Information

 Figure 2 shows the bridge.

-The deck, abutments, and stairs are made of concrete curbs, while the girders are made of prestressed concrete utility poles.
+The deck, abutments, and entrance stairs are made of concrete curbs, while the girders are made of prestressed concrete utility poles.
 Figure 3 shows a bottom view of the bridge.

 There are five utility poles (marked by the numbers) with a tapered cross-section.
 Figure 4 shows a back view of the bridge.

 The tip end is about 12 cm x 12 cm, and the butt end is about 20 cm x 20 cm.
-The utility poles have transverse (horizontal and vertical) circular holes; they pass through the entire section and are installed over the entire length.
+The utility poles have transverse (horizontal and vertical) circular holes; they pass through the entire section and are placed over the entire length.
 Figure 5 shows a prestressed concrete utility pole.